steffipeters/cycleconf.github.io/_includes/homepage-content.md

 <img src="/img/rise-logo.svg" alt="Rise Digital logo" width="100">

+[At The Frontend](https://atthefrontend.dk) is a cutting edge event for professional web developers and designers in the heart of Copenhagen.
+We love meeting people, sharing knowledge and bleeding edge technology, and CycleConf embraces all those things.
+Supporting CycleConf feels extra special considering fun and unusual format with a mix of social, sessions and hacking.

 [Rise Digital](http://risedigital.dk/) is hosting and sponsoring the event and taking care of all the practical things not related to the venue.
 We are a digital innovation agency with a commitment and curiosity to new ideas and approaches.
 We believe the concepts and ideas Cycle.js is built on will shape front-end development for many years to come.

 ## Code of Conduct